THASLEEMA-KM/PROJECT-FAIR/README.md

                     - import token file
                     - create middleware function for defune logic to verify token
                     - export the mddleware
+            - express.static() : used to make a file or folder from node server available to other applctn
         ------------------------------------------------------------------------------------
                         MONGOOSE- ODM(OBJECT DATA MODEL) FOR NODE JS
         ------------------------------------------------------------------------------------